Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectlUpgradeDirectories.md

 Similar to the **backups** and **uploads**, the logs directory can become large and take up a lot of space.
 These log files can accumulate over time.

 In the output example below, some of the log files were omitted with `[...]` representing files that were built up.
-You will notice hypergraph *`layer0`* and metagraph *`layer1`* logs being represented.
+You will notice Hypergraph *`layer0`* and Metagraph *`layer1`* logs being represented.

 Optionally, we can choose <kbd>enter</kbd> to accept the default value or <kbd>enter</kbd>+<kbd>y</kbd>; otherwise <kbd>n</kbd>+<kbd>enter</kbd>.